weiz9762/git-tutorial/README.md

 **A: By using git add, you add the file you want into the staging area, where works are tracked and ready to be commit**

 You can git add many ways
-1. git add filename: you add specific file to the staging area
+1. `git add filename`: you add specific file to the staging area

 ```bash
 username:~/workspace/sep (master) $ touch sep-9 sep-10 sep-11 sep-12